-- (a) The following rules apply in order to be admitted to the mainstream LLB (study code BC340000): - The candidate must comply with the requirements of General Rule A3.1. - (ii) In addition to paragraph (i) above, the candidate should be in possession of an endorsed Senior Certificate (until 2007) with an M-score of at least 34 points; or the candidate should be in possession of a National Senior Certificate (from 2008) or National Certificate (Vocational) with an AP score of at least 33 points, with a minimum performance mark of 70% (performance level 6) in Afrikaans Home Language, English Home Language, Afrikaans First Additional Language or English First Additional Language, and (2) a minimum performance mark of 70% (performance level 6) in mathematical literacy or a minimum performance mark of 50% (performance level 4) in mathematics. - (iii) Notwithstanding subparagraphs (i) and (ii) above, a candidate can, at the recommendation of the Dean, be admitted to the mainstream LLB (study code BC340000) if the candidate applied in terms of General
+- (a) The following rules apply in order to be admitted to the mainstream LLB (study code BC340000): - (i) The candidate must comply with the requirements for admission to a Bachelor's Degree in the General Rules. - (ii) In addition to paragraph (i) above, the candidate should be in possession of an endorsed Senior Certificate (until 2007) with an M-score of at least 34 points; or the candidate should be in possession of a National Senior Certificate (from 2008) or National Certificate (Vocational) with an AP score of at least 33 points, with a minimum performance mark of 70% (performance level 6) in English Home Language or English First Additional Language, and (2) a minimum performance mark of 70% (performance level 6) in mathematical literacy or a minimum performance mark of 50% (performance level 4) in mathematics. - (iii) Notwithstanding subparagraphs (i) and (ii) above, a candidate can, at the recommendation of the Dean, be admitted to the mainstream LLB (study code BC340000) if the candidate applied for admission by means of a process of recognition of prior learning in terms of the General Rules.

-- Rule A3.8 for admission by means of a process of recognition of prior learning. - (iv) In terms of General Rule A3.9(b), all candidates should take the Academic and Quantitative Literacy Test of the National Benchmark Tests (NBTs) and must have done so within the three years prior to registration. - (b) The following rules apply in order to be admitted to the extended LLB curriculum programme (study code BC3400E1): - (i) The candidate must comply with the requirements of General Rule A3.1. - (ii) In addition to paragraph (i) above, the candidate should be in possession of an endorsed Senior Certificate (until 2007) with an M-score of at least 28 points; or the candidate should be in possession of a National Senior Certificate (from 2008) or National Certificate (Vocational) with an AP score of at least 28 points, with a minimum performance mark of 50% (performance level 4) in Afrikaans Home Language, English Home Language or English First Additional Language. - (iii) Notwithstanding subparagraphs (i) and (ii) above, a candidate may, at the recommendation of the Dean, be admitted to the first year of study of the extended curriculum programme for the LLB (study code BC3400E1) if the candidate meets one the following requirements: - a.
-The candidate is in possession of an endorsed Senior Certificate (until 2007) or a National Senior Certificate (from 2008) with an M-score of 24 to 27 or an AP score of 25 to 27 points, and has successfully completed at least the first year of study of an extended curriculum programme without failing any module; - b.
-The candidate has an M-score of less than 24 points or an AP score of less than 25 points and has successfully completed the Higher Certificate in Humanities with a final mark of 70% per module and without failing any of the modules; or
+- (iv) In terms of the General Rules, all candidates should take the Academic and Quantitative Literacy Test of the National Benchmark Tests (NBTs) and must have done so within the three years prior to registration. - (b) The following rules apply in order to be admitted to the extended LLB curriculum programme (study code BC3400E1): - (i) The candidate must comply with the requirements for admission to a Bachelor's Degree in the General Rules. - (ii) In addition to paragraph (i) above, the candidate should be in possession of an endorsed Senior Certificate (until 2007) with an M-score of at least 30 points; or the candidate should be in possession of a National Senior Certificate (from 2008) or National Certificate (Vocational) with an AP score of at least 30 points, with a minimum performance mark of 50% (performance level 4) in English Home Language or English First Additional Language. - (iii) Notwithstanding subparagraphs (i) and (ii) above, a candidate may, at the recommendation of the Dean, be admitted to the first year of study of the extended curriculum programme for the LLB (study code BC3400E1) if the candidate meets one the following requirements: - a.
+The candidate is in possession of an endorsed Senior Certificate (until 2007) or a National Senior Certificate (from 2008) with an M-score of 26 to 29 or an AP score of 27 to 29 points, and has successfully completed at least the first year of study of an extended curriculum programme without failing any module; - The candidate has an M-score of less than 26 points or an AP score of less than 27 points and has successfully completed the Higher Certificate in Humanities with a final mark of

+70% per module and without failing any of the modules; or

-- The candidate applied in terms of General Rule A3.8 for admission by means of a process of recognition of prior learning. - (iv) All candidates should take the Academic and Quantitative Literacy Test of the National Benchmark Tests (NBTs) prior to registration and comply with the requirements of General Rule A3.9. - (c) The LLB that is presented by the distance mode of tuition (also known as the e-Learning LLB) was phased out form 2019.
+- c.
+The candidate applied for admission by means of a process of recognition of prior learning in terms of the General Rules. - (iv) All candidates should take the Academic and Quantitative Literacy Test of the National Benchmark Tests (NBTs) prior to registration and comply with the requirements of the General Rules in this regard. - (c) The LLB that is presented by the distance mode of tuition (also known as the e-Learning LLB) was phased out form 2019.
 Consequently, no first-year students were accepted for this mode of tuition in 2019.
 The modules for this mode of tuition will be phased out over four years: